-The other two options are lockable compartments, so a bit more secure.
-Cabins for one have an armchair with a toilet hidden underneath the leg rest and a washbasin.
-The bed folds down at night on top of the toilet though so you’ll probably want to use the bathrooms at the end of the carriage.
-Or cabins for two have two armchairs which fold down at night so bunks can be set up, a sink and a small en-suite toilet.
-Families can also book two connecting cabins.
+The other two options are more secure, lockable compartments.
+Cabins for one have an armchair with a toilet hidden under the leg rest and a washbasin.
+The bed folds down on top of the toilet though so you’ll probably want to use the bathrooms at the end of the carriage at night.
+Cabins for two have two armchairs which fold down so bunks can be set up, a sink and small en-suite toilet.
+Families can also book connecting cabins.

 How much does it cost to travel from Vancouver to Jasper by train?

-The cabins are more expensive, with a cabin for one starting at $799 CAD (£475) and a cabin for two people from $1598 CAD (£950).
-Then the luxurious Prestige Class cabins are well into Rocky Mountaineer price territory, with prices from $3776 CAD (£2245) for two people.
-The cost clearly doesn’t put people off though as the Prestige Class cabins book up way in advance, and I was only able to find them on a handful of dates right up until next summer.
+Then the luxurious Prestige Class cabins are well into Rocky Mountaineer price territory, starting from $3776 CAD (£2211/US$2973) for two people.
+The cost clearly doesn’t put people off though as the Prestige Class cabins book up way in advance, and I was only able to find availability for them on a handful of dates.

 What are VIA Rail economy sleeper seats like?